 An expense report goes through a life cycle.
 The ability to edit it and see it on a project budget depends on where it is in the life cycle.

-- Expense Report is approved, Not converted to Voucher
+- Expense report is approved, Not converted to a voucher

-- Expense Report is approved, Is Converted to Voucher
+- Expense report is approved, Is converted to a voucher

 Expense Report Preferences